IBM/openshift-workshop-was/labs/Openshift/IntroOpenshift/README.md

     example-75778c488-rhjrx   1/1     Running   0          28s
     ```

-1. To reduce the number of pods, we need to change the specification through `vi` editor using the following command:
+1. To reduce the number of pods, we can patch the resource in one of two ways:
+   - Scripted patch Using the `patch` option of the command line:
+    ```
+    oc patch deployment example -p '{ "spec": { "replicas": 1 } }'
+    ```
+   - Interactive patch using the `edit` option of he commandline through `vi` editor:
       ```
       oc edit deployment example
       ```
       and under the `spec` section (not under the `status` section), change `replicas: 2` to `replicas: 1`, and save the change (by `:wq`).

       The output:
       ```
       deployment.extensions/example edited
       ```

       Note: The above edits the copy that is stored in Openshift.
 You may also edit your local copy of `Deployment.yaml` and re-apply it.

 1. List the pods to show only 1 pod is running: `oc get pods`